kodecocodes/i9t/contacts/contacts.markdown

 presentViewController(contactPicker, animated: true, completion: nil)
 ```

-Build and run, and press the Add button in the navigation bar.
-The app now presents the CNContactPickerViewController.
+Build and run, and press the **Add** button in the navigation bar.
+The app now presents the **CNContactPickerViewController**.

 ![iphone](/images/9-PickerFirstView.png)

 ### Conforming to CNContactPickerDelegate

 Currently, the user cannot import contacts.
-When the user selects a contact, the CNContactPickerViewController only shows more information about the contact.
+When the user selects a contact, the **CNContactPickerViewController** only shows more information about the contact.

-In order to fix this problem, you need to take advantage of CNContactPickerDelegate methods.
+In order to fix this problem, you need to take advantage of **CNContactPickerDelegate** methods.

-CNContactPickerDelegate has five optional methods, but the one that you are most interested in is `contactPicker(_:didSelectContacts:)`.
-By implementing this method, the CNContactPickerViewController knows that you want to support multiple selection.
+**CNContactPickerDelegate** has five optional methods, but the one that you are most interested in is `contactPicker(_:didSelectContacts:)`.
+By implementing this method, the **CNContactPickerViewController** knows that you want to support multiple selection.

-Add this delegate method to the CNContactPickerDelegate extension with an empty implementation:
+Add this delegate method to the **CNContactPickerDelegate** extension with an empty implementation:

 ```swift
 func contactPicker(picker: CNContactPickerViewController, didSelectContacts contacts: [CNContact]) {